Yacine Brahimi: Porto

 On 22 July 2014, FC Porto announced the signing of Brahimi from Granada for a €6.5 million transfer fee and on a five-year contract.
 On 24 July 2014 Porto sold 80% of his economic rights to Doyen Sports for €5 million.
 The deals effectively made Porto acquired 20% economic rights of the player for €1.5 million.

 Brahimi's first goal for the club came in the second leg of their UEFA Champions League play-off against Lille, scoring directly from a free-kick as Porto advanced to the group stage with a 3–0 aggregate victory.
 He scored his first hat-trick for the club in Porto's first match of the Champions League group stage, a 6–0 home win over BATE Borisov on 17 September.
 In their next European fixture, he had his penalty saved by goalkeeper Andriy Pyatov with the game goalless at Shakhtar Donetsk.
 He scored his first league goal against C.D.
 Nacional in a 2–0 win on 1 November.
 On 5 November, Brahimi scored one goal and assisted another as Porto defeated Athletic Bilbao 2–0 to secure qualification to the knockout stage of the Champions League.

 On 26 June 2015, Porto bought back 30% economic rights from Doyen for €3.8 million.

 Brahimi scored one goal as Porto defeated Maccabi Tel Aviv 2–0 in the group stage of the 2015–16 UEFA Champions League.

 He left Porto upon the expiration of his contract on 30 June 2019.

 Al-Rayyan

 On 22 July 2019, Brahimi joined Qatar Stars League side Al-Rayyan.
 In his first season, he scored 15 goals and assisted 5 times in 22 appearances in league.
 The club finished second without to win any trophies, also the team was eliminated in the AFC Champions League playoff round.

-In his second season, after the team's faltering start, Brahimi was linked with a move to QSL champions Al-Duhail in January 2021.
+Al-Gharafa

+On 1 July 2022, Brahimi joined Al-Gharafa on a free transfer following his contract expiry.
+In his final two seasons at the club, he won back-to-back Qatari Cups during 4 years of excellent form, as Brahimi managed 83 goal contributions in just 89 games in the Qatar Stars League Brahimi was released by the club in 2026 following the expiry of his contract.